Nexints/open-bot/README.md

 - Documentation does not exist.
 For plugin developers, you are on your own (for now).
 - I took lots of inspiration from Discord.js's guide!
 Some remnants of their code are sprinkled around here.
 - Again, this is pre-pre-alpha software.
 Things are going to break, especially third party plugins.
 Expect bugs!
-- Currently under the GPL-V3.
+- Currently under the GNU-AGPL.
 Future versions may use a different license, or a custom one, but this is unlikely to happen.
 - In the event that the license changes, license changes only apply for the latest version of the code.